axelclark/hello_jekyll/README.md

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/axelclark/hello_jekyll/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+This project uses [Just The Docs](https://github.com/pmarsceill/just-the-docs).

 ### Support or Contact